Chapter 4

 I couldn't help chiming in.
 "You mean the frozen lasagna?
 And didn't you almost burn the house down because you forgot to turn off the oven?"

-"Oh, wow!
+"Oh!
 I guess comedy runs in the family then!"
 She said, turning her eggy spatula wrath on me now.
-"Burn the house down, you're so dramatic."
-She's smiling as she says this.
+"Burn the house down, you're both so dramatic."
+She says, smiling.

 "It's in the genes, Lil."
 My dad winks at me.